Muhammad Shahidullah: Awards and honors

-Shahidullah was made Professor Emeritus by the University of Dhaka (1967) for his lifetime contribution in research on language and literature.
+Shahidullah was made professor emeritus by the University of Dhaka (1967) for his lifetime contribution to research on language and literature.
 He was also awarded the Chevalier de l'Ordre des Arts et des Lettres by the French government in 1967 for his academic contribution to language and literature.
-In 1980, the Government of Bangladesh awarded him the Independence Award posthumously.
+In 1980, the government of Bangladesh awarded him the Independence Award posthumously.